ddobrin/native-spring-on-k8s-with-graalvm-workshop/graalvm/reflection/README.md

-# Dynamic Class Loading and Reflection
+# Dynamic Class Loading and Reflection in Native Images

 ## Dynamic Classloading
 Any class to be accessed by name at image run time must be enumerated at image build time.